CharlieandDavid/redcap-external-modules/docs/querying.md

 execute() | Executes and returns the query result for the SQL and parameters that have been added. getStatement() | Returns the statement object used to allow access to `affected_rows` and other advanced functionality.

+### Differences With & Without Parameters
+Queries with parameters have a couple of behavioral differences from queries with an empty parameter array specified.
+This is due to MySQLi historical quirks.
+The differences are as follows:

+- The `db_affected_rows()` method does not work for queries with parameters.
+See the documentation above for an alternative.
+- Numeric column values will return as the `int` type in PHP where they previously returned as `string`.
+This may require changes to any type sensitive operations like triple equals checking.
+The simplest solution to prevent potential issues without refactoring is to cast the numeric columns in either SQL or PHP.
+    - In PHP you can cast all integer columns to strings manually, or by using the following utility method on each fetched row:
+      - `$row = $module->framework->convertIntsToStrings($row);`
+    - In SQL you can cast values individually.
+For example:
+      - Before: `select project_id`
+      - After: &nbsp;&nbsp;`select cast(project_id as char) as project_id`.